 - Nationality: UK or EU

-- Number of Scholarships: Up to 100 scholarships are available.
+- Number of Awards: Up to 100 opportunities are available.

-Eligible Countries: UK or EU students are eligible to apply for these scholarships.
+Eligible Countries: UK or EU students are eligible to apply for these endowments.

-Entrance Requirements: The Birmingham Master Scholarships will be available to students who are:
+Entrance Requirements: The Birmingham Master financial aid positions will be available to students who are:

 - Domiciled in the UK or EU

 Students recorded at Home or EU for fee-status purposes are eligible, provided that they meet the other eligibility criteria.